 You often need to complete government or financial verifications on your mobile phone

-According to the MOICA form FAQ, the mobile natural person certificate usually has these features (based on official announcements):
+According to MOICA form FAQs, mobile natural person certificates usually have these features (based on official announcements):

-A mobile device with internet access and biometric recognition is required
+A mobile device with internet access and biometric authentication is required.

-A user can usually bind only one set of certificates per device.
+A user can usually bind only one set of credentials per device.

-You may need to regularly update or renew the key (for example, you can renew it for one year 60 days before expiration).
+You may need to periodically update the keys or renew the credentials (for example, renewal is possible 60 days before expiration for 1 year).

-There is a security usage period (e.g., up to 8 years, after which you must reapply in person).
+There is a security validity period (e.g., up to 8 years), after which you must apply again in person.

-9. Where Can the Citizen Digital Certificate Be Used?
-(Listing All Possible Uses)
+9. What Can the Citizen Digital Certificate Be Used For?
+(List All Possible Uses)

-The core value of the Citizen Digital Certificate is “trusted identity verification/signature,” so its applications are very broad.
-Below is an organization by “category” to help you quickly reference when needed.
+The core value of the Natural Person Certificate is “trusted identity verification/signature,” so its applications are very broad.
+Below is a categorized list to help you quickly reference when needed.

 1) Government/Public Services (Most Common)